dylanmackb9/agatha-text-analysis/README.md

 The Null Hypothesis is that data on Agatha Christie novels published after 1960 follow the same writing patterns as novels published before 1960.
-Three probability measures are used to substantiate the claims on the data: T Test, Z Score, and Chebyshev's Inequality
+Three probability measures are used to substantiate the claims on the data: T Test, Z Score, and the use of Chebyshev's Inequality

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; $Pr(\left|X-\mu  \right|\geq k\sigma )\leq \frac{1}{k^{2}}$